amirajohnson/Leetcode-Submissions/README.md

 # Leetcode-Submissions
 Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)

-This section does coding problems from the Programming-Skills study set: https://leetcode.com/studyplan/programming-skills/
+This section does coding problems from the Programming-Skills study set: https://leetcode.com/studyplan/programming-skills/, the LeetCode 75 study set: https://leetcode.com/studyplan/leetcode-75/